Meet our Team

-Ever since my time at Brown University, where I graduated with BA degrees in Sociology and American Civilization, I have been passionate about supporting organizations with social missions to become financially sustainable and operationally effective.
+Since my time at Brown University, where I graduated with BA degrees in Sociology and American Civilization, I have been passionate about supporting organizations with social missions to become financially sustainable and operationally effective.
 I have run grant competitions, business development seminars, and been involved in various research teams to better understand and educate entrepreneurs and other nonprofit leaders.

 Amoreena Lucero, BA

 I started my career in accounting in 1995, working for a local CPA firm that served small businesses and non-profits.
 Since that time, I have enjoyed working directly with clients to set up useful and efficient accounting systems.
 I enjoy getting to know an organization and its team well, helping to find solutions that fit their unique needs.
 That part of this work is particularly rewarding for me.
 I received my BA in Communications from California State University, Sacramento in 1994, and have continued my professional development with college-level accounting classes and ongoing study.When my first child was born in 2001, I felt the need for more work-life balance and became self-employed and more actively involved in the community.

 I currently serve on the boards of two non-profit arts organizations, Shoestring Family Theatre and Vivace Youth Chorus of San Jose.
 I also volunteer weekly at my children’s schools.
 I’m very glad to have community involvement as a part of my daily life.